-In the normal day to day running of the school, there are certain situations where students will need to move equipment or items of furniture.
+In the normal day-to-day running of the school, there are certain situations where students will need to move equipment or furniture.
 For example:

-- Chairs and tables chairs should be moved one at a time, and students must be shown how to carry them correctly.
-They may carry single chairs on their (depending on size of chair) own.
-If a large number of chairs are needed then the H&S officer will deal with them.
-Tables need one child at each end, a child must not attempt to lift a table on his or her own. - Sports equipment when using large apparatus, students must be trained in how to move, lift and set out each piece of apparatus.
-This includes how to lift correctly, and how many students are needed for moving each piece of equipment (this should include how to bend), for example netball posts - one child at each end. - Small items of equipment can be moved by the students when instructed. - Always make sure when any item of equipment or furniture is being moved from one room to another, that there is another child available to open and close doors.
+- Chairs and tables-Chairs should be moved one at a time, and students must be shown how to carry them correctly.
+They may carry single chairs on their own (depending on the size of the chair).
+If a large number of chairs are needed, the H&S officer will deal with them.
+Tables need one child at each end; a child must not attempt to lift a table on his or her own. - Sports equipment: When using large apparatus, students must be trained in how to move, lift, and set out each piece of apparatus.
+This includes how to lift correctly and how many students are needed to move each piece of equipment (this should include how to bend).
+For example, netball posts-one child at each end. - Small items of equipment can be moved by the students when instructed. - Always make sure that when any item of equipment or furniture is being moved from one room to another, another child is available to open and close doors.

-Students must always be supervised when moving any equipment or item of furniture.
-Some items they will need to move may be heavy or awkward to handle.
+Students must always be supervised when moving any equipment or furniture.
+Some items they may need to move may be heavy or awkward to handle.
 Students need to be shown how to lift and carry safely.

 This needs reinforcing on regular occasions.